Axis-Fi/axis-core/design/EMPA.md

 After settlement, the seller of the auction can claim the proceeds.
 This involves sending the proceeds (quote tokens) to the seller, and refunding any unused base token capacity.

+Additionally, the curator payout is handled in one of two ways:

+- If there is no derivative, the curator payout is allocated and can be later claimed through `claimRewards()`.
+- Otherwise if there is a derivative, the required number of derivative tokens are minted to the curator.
+This involves a transfer from the BatchAuctionHouse to the derivative module.

 What could cause a loss of funds?

 - ✅ Revert from fee-on-transfer quote token: this is already checked during bidding when transferring the quote token from the bidder to the BatchAuctionHouse.
 - ✅ Revert from fee-on-transfer base token: this is already checked during auction creation when transferring the base token from the seller to the BatchAuctionHouse.
 - ✅ Revert-on-zero quote/base token: the transfer amount is checked before calling `transfer()`
-- ❌ Seller on blacklist: if the seller is added to the quote or base token's blacklist after the auction is created and funded, the transfer of the quote or base tokens back to the seller would fail.
+- ❌ Seller or callback on blacklist: if the seller or callback is added to the quote or base token's blacklist after the auction is created and funded, the transfer of the quote or base tokens would fail.
+- ✅ Curator on blacklist: there are no direct transfers to the curator in this function, so it would not be affected.

 ```mermaid
 sequenceDiagram